jmcerrejon/misapuntesde/src/2024/06/adblock_for_the_spotify_desktop_client_on_linux_macos.md

 ---
 title: Adblock for the Spotify desktop client on Linux & macOS
+description: Adblock for the Spotify desktop client on Linux & macOS
 icon: fa-brands fa-apple
 author: Jose Cerrejon
 date: 2024-06-09